MicrosoftDocs/winrt-api/windows.storage/storagelibrary_arefoldersuggestionsavailableasync_1288155017.md

 # Windows.Storage.StorageLibrary.AreFolderSuggestionsAvailableAsync

 ## -description
-Determines if there are suggestions for placing your content in a new or existing folder within the StorageLibrary.
+Determines if there are suggestions for adding existing folders with content to the StorageLibrary.

 ## -returns
 **True** if there are folder suggestions; **False** otherwise